Rubenpombo/Movie-Success-Insights/README.md

 # What Makes a Movie Successful ? 📽️
-This projects aims to uncover insights from more than 5000 movies using diverse visualizations, revealing key factors influencing film success.
+The movie industry is affected by a lot of factors which are deterministic to whether a movie is successful or not.
+In this project we have analyzed many factors as the budget, language, income, actors, directors from more than 5000 movies using diverse visualizations, revealing key factors influencing film success.

 The pdf [Final Report](Final_report.pdf) contains step by step the path that was followed, detailing the preprocessing steps, visualizations created and coclusions afterwards.